Newark Liberty International Airport: History

-In the 1920s, Newark, New Jersey, was the site of two airfields: Heller Field, which opened in 1919, and Hadley Field, which opened in 1924, that were used by the United States airmail service.
+In the 1920s, the Newark area, was the site of two airfields: Heller Field, which opened in 1919, and Hadley Field, which opened in 1924, that were used by the United States airmail service.
+Heller Field was the first official postal field for dedicated mail service in the United States.

 In May 1921, Heller Field was closed and all air mail services moved to Hadley Field, which by 1927 also served four airlines.
 The U.S. Postal Service, however, desired to have an airfield closer to New York City.
 In 1927, people and organizations, both national and local in scope, began calling for a new airport in the area of Newark, including Newark's mayor, Thomas Raymond.

 On August 3, 1927, Raymond ordered plans for a new airport.
 Construction, which was estimated to cost $6 million, began on April 1, 1928, along US Route 1 and Port Newark.
 The construction involved a land reclamation project to create 68 acre of level ground, 6 ft above sea level to prevent flooding, upon which a 1600 ft runway was to be laid.
 In addition to the 6,735,000 yd3 of earth required for the reclamation, 7,000 Christmas trees and 200 bank safes donated by a local junk vendor were used.

 The airport opened on October 1, 1928, dubbed the Newark Metropolitan Airport.
 It was the first major airport to serve the New York metropolitan area, the first commercial airport in the United States and the first with a paved airstrip.
 The first lease for space at Newark Airport was signed by Canadian Colonial Airways in April 1928.